 How to Make Makgeolli

-For those of you who do not know what makgeolli is, it is a Korean style unfiltered rice wine, made with rice, nuruk (a Korean fermentation starter typically made from wheat), water and sometimes yeast.
-Makgeolli's flavor is considered to be slightly tangy (like yogurt), somewhat sweet, floral, faintly effervescent.
+Makgeolli is a Korean style unfiltered rice wine, made with rice, nuruk (a Korean fermentation starter typically made from wheat), water and sometimes yeast.
+Makgeolli's flavor is slightly tangy (like yogurt), somewhat sweet, floral and faintly effervescent.

-There are, of course, different variations of makgeolli recipes.
-The most common variation is the use of sweet rice versus plain short grain rice.
-I used sweet rice in this recipe because after some research, I found out that the use of sweet rice produces a more rustic yet well-rounded, deep and "milkier" mouthfeel.
+Makgeolli can be made with sweet rice or short grain rice (kind of like sushi rice).
+I used sweet rice in this recipe because sweet rice produces a more rustic yet well-rounded, deep and "milkier" mouthfeel.
 I prefer this over the tangier, poppier and lighter type of makgeolli made from regular short grain rice.

-Makgeolli has become super popular recently and it's easy to find in Korean markets bottled up in plastic bottles.
+Nowadays bottles of this white liquid are sold in plastic bottles.
 It's cheap too, about 5 dollars a pop.
-Once considered to be a farmer's spirit of choice and less glamorized for its more rustic beginnings, now makgeolli is a common celebratory drink at a dinner outing with both young and older Koreans.
-Have you seen Keith Ape swag and swig it out in his viral MV like a a bottle of Henney or Colt 45?
-Pretty dope.
+Once considered to be a farmer's spirit of choice, now makgeolli has become glamorized in K-pop and K-dramas.
+It is also a common celebratory drink at a dinner outing with both young and older Koreans.

 - 3 cups of chapssal (usually labeled as sweet rice or glutinous rice)